tussiri/Capstone-V2/README.md

 Accounts: New users are able to Register an account or login if existing user.
 Users are also able to delete, update, and read account information once account is accessed.

-Comments: Users are allowed to make comments and leave reviews on other users meals/recipes *this data is also used to better help filter the users interest.
+Comments: Users are allowed to make comments and leave reviews on other users meals/recipes.
 Comments also have CRUD capabilities allowing the user to be able to update, delete, and view comments/reviews.

 *this data is also used to better help filter the users interest